chingjunehao/chingjunehao.github.io/_posts/2018-01-05-understanding-api.md

 category: learning
 ---

-The first time I heard of API was backed in 2 years when I was taking Foundation in IT.
+The first time I heard of API was when I started learning programming.
 The first reaction was like "The heck?
 API?
 Application program interface?
 So?
 What can we do with it?"
 I was completely blurred and have no idea with it.

 Then, I go and research about "API", there comes another term - RESTful.
 Which threw me into a deep sea of confusion.
 So, I decided to write a post on this to help those who struggling with the term of API or RESTful API.